 Boiling pre-shaped bagel dough in water with a little bit of baking soda effectively sets the crust before it goes into the oven.
-As a result, bagel crust has a unique peculiar sheen and smoothness to it.
+As a result, the bagel crust has a unique, peculiar sheen and smoothness to it.
 Pretzels are made in a similar way.

-The key to boiling bagel dough is to do so in a large pot with a lot of water so when you drop the dough in it, the water temperature won't drop.
+The key to boiling bagel dough is to do so in a large pot with a lot of water, so that when you drop the dough in it, the water temperature won't drop.

 Often, the advice is to boil one bagel at a time.
 That's 30 seconds per side times 12 bagels or 12 minutes total boiling time.
 I boil my bagels in threes and have not found any adverse effects.
 Just make sure to load and unload them quickly enough so you don't over-boil some of them.

-Boiled bagels are placed on a baking sheet lined with parchment papers, sprinkled with sesame seeds and/or poppy seeds, and baked straight away.
+Boiled bagels are placed on a baking sheet lined with parchment papers, sprinkled with sesame and/or poppy seeds, then baked.
 The seeds will stick better if you sprinkle them on while the bagels are still wet.

 The typical baking time is 12-15 minutes at 450F (235C).

-I've made this recipe in both an electric and a gas oven and I could never get that rich, dark golden brown color that I like.
-I could bake them for longer but that dries the bagels out and they come out less moist and more slightly tough.
+I've made this recipe in an electric and a gas oven, and I could never get that rich, dark golden brown color I like.
+I could bake them for longer, but that dries the bagels out, and they come out less moist and slightly tough.
 Using an egg wash is an option, but bagels do not use egg wash traditionally.

-Instead, what I do is bake them for 10 minutes in regular baking mode and the remaining 5 minutes with convection.
+Instead, I bake them for 10 minutes in regular baking mode and the remaining 5 minutes with convection.
 That gives me the perfect texture and beautiful color.

 Place hot bagels on a cooling rack and let them cool down completely.
-Depending on the ambient temperature, this will take a couple of hours or so.
+This will take a couple of hours or so depending on the ambient temperature.

 Once the bagels are cool, place them in a plastic bag, expel as much air as possible, and store them at room temperature for up to 5 days.